 The Tell-All Series: Brokers vs. Advisors

-Some people use the terms “financial advisor” and “broker” interchangeably, although they mean starkly different things.
-As someone wanting to take charge of your personal finances, these differences are important to understand.
-In this blog, you’ll find an outline the differences between financial advisors vs brokers.
+Some people use the terms “wealth advisor” and “broker” interchangeably, although they mean starkly different things.
+As someone wanting to take charge of their personal finances, it’s important for you to understand these differences.
+Here is an outline of the differences between financial advisors and brokers.

 A broker, or registered representative, is someone that has passed a state test allowing them to sell financial products such as bonds, stocks, annuities, and mutual funds.
 Brokers are overseen by FINRA, which is a broker self-governing body.
 Brokers are usually employed by a large broker-dealer such as Merrill Lynch or Morgan Stanley, or an independent broker-dealer like LPL, Ameriprise, or Edward Jones.